 In Year Applications

 In year applications are where children wish to change school outside the usual transfer period.
-The process for applying for In Year admissions has changed and you should carefully read the information on the In Year pages using the link:
+Applications are dealt with by Hertfordshire County Council.
+More information about the process for applying can be found on the In Year pages using the link:

 We aim to process In Year applications within 10 working days of receipt, although at this busy time of year please allow 15 working days.